-St. Patrick’s Day is the biggest party of the year, with hundreds of thousands of people expected to be on the streets to celebrate on Saturday 17th March.
+St. Patrick’s Day is the biggest party of the year, with hundreds of thousands of people expected to be on the streets to celebrate on Sunday 17th March.

 Many of you will be on the move around the country, so we’ve put together this guide to using public transport on the day.